-Of necessity the soul must be something calmed and staid before it can be comforted.
-Whilst the humours of the body rage in a great distemper, there is no giving of physic: so when the soul gives way to passion, it is unfit to entertain any counsel, therefore it must be stilled by degrees, that it may hear reason; and sometimes it is fitter to be moved with ordinary reason, (as being more familiar unto it) than with higher reasons fetched from our supernatural condition in Christ, as from the condition of man's nature subject to changes, from the uncomeliness of yielding to passion for that, which it is not in our power to mend, &c.; these and such like reasons have some use to stay the fit for a while, but they leave the core untouched, which is sin, the trouble of all troubles.
+Of necessity the soul must be something calmed and stayed before it can be comforted.
+Whilst the humours of the body rage in a great distemper, there is no giving of physic; so when the soul gives way to passion, it is unfit to entertain any counsel, therefore it must be stilled by degrees, that it may hear reason; and sometimes it is fitter to be moved with ordinary reason (as being more familiar unto it), than with higher reasons fetched from our supernatural condition in Christ, as from the condition of man's nature subject to changes, from the uncomeliness of yielding to passion for that which it is not in our power to mend, &c.; these and such like reasons have some use to stay the fit for a while, but they leave the core untouched, which is sin, the trouble of all troubles.
 Yet when such considerations are made spiritual by faith on higher grounds, they have some operation upon the soul, as the influence of the moon having the stronger influence of the sun mingled with it becomes more effectual upon these inferior bodies.
-A candle light being ready at hand, is sometimes as useful as the sun itself.
+A candle light being ready at hand is sometimes as useful as the sun itself.

-But our main care should be to have evangelical grounds of comfort near to us, reconciliation with God, whereby all things else are reconciled to us, adoption and communion with Christ, &c., which is never sweeter than under the cross.
-Philip Lansgrave of Hesse, being a long time prisoner under Charles the Fifth, was demanded what upheld him all that time? who answered, that he felt the divine comforts of the Martyrs: there be divine comforts which are felt under the cross, and not at other times.
+But our main care should be to have evangelical grounds of comfort near to us, as reconciliation with God, whereby all things else are reconciled to us, adoption and communion with Christ, &c., which is never sweeter than under the cross.
+Philip Lansgrave of Hesse, being a long time prisoner under Charles the Fifth, was demanded what upheld him all that time? who answered that 'he felt the divine comfort of the martyrs.'
+Respondit divinas consolationes martyrum se sensisse.
+There be divine comforts which are felt under the cross, and not at other times.

-Besides personal troubles, there are many much dejected with the present state of the Church, seeing the blood of so many saints to be shed, and the enemies oft to prevail; but God hath stratagems, as Joshua, at Ai, he seems sometimes to retire that he may come upon his enemies with the greater advantage; the end of all these troubles will no doubt be the ruin of the antichristian faction; and we shall see the Church in her more perfect beauty when the enemies shall be in that place which is fittest for them, the lowest, that is, the footstool of Christ; the Church as it is highest in the favour of God, so it shall be the highest in itself.
-The mountain of the Lord shall be exalted above all mountains.
-In the worst condition, the Church hath two faces, one towards heaven and Christ, which is always constant and glorious; another toward the world, which is in appearance contemptible and changeable.
-But God will in the end give her beauty for ashes, and glory double to her shame, and she shall in the end prevail: in the mean time, the power of the enemies is in God's hand: the Church of God conquers when it is conquered: even as our head Christ did, who overcame by patience as well as by power.
-Christ's victory was upon the cross. spirit of a Christian conquers when his person is conquered.
+Besides personal troubles, there are many much dejected with the present state of the church, seeing the blood of so many saints to be shed, and the enemies oft to prevail; but God hath stratagems, as Joshua at Ai, Josh. vii.
+He seems sometimes to retire, that he may come upon his enemies with the greater advantage.
+The end of all these troubles will no doubt be the ruin of the antichristian faction; and we shall see the church in her more perfect beauty when the enemies shall be in that place which is fittest for them, the lowest, that is, the footstool of Christ, Ps. cx.
+1. The church, as it is highest in the favour of God, so it shall be the highest in itself.
+The mountain of the Lord shall be exalted above all mountains,' Isa. ii.
+2. In the worst condition, the church hath two faces, one towards heaven and Christ, which is always constant and glorious; another towards the world, which is in appearance contemptible and changeable.
+But God will in the end give her beauty for ashes, and glory double to her shame, Isa. lxi.
+3, and she shall in the end prevail; in the mean time, the power of the enemies is in God's hand, robur hostium apud Deum.
+The church of God conquers when it is conquered, even as our head Christ did, who overcame by patience as well as by power.
+Christ's victory was upon the cross.
+The spirit of a Christian conquers when his person is conquered.